Escrow Hold Back

 Escrow Hold Back For Large Ticket Items Like Septic Systems

-The sellers can agree to use an escrow hold back, or put money to repair the septic system in an account and continue with the closing.
-This ensures the lender that the work will be completed before the buyer takes possession of the house.
+To handle this, sellers can agree to an escrow hold back.
+This means they set aside some money to repair the septic system in a separate account while still going through with the closing.
+This way, the lender knows the repairs will happen before the buyer moves in.

 Escrow Hold Back Are Common on New Construction Homes